Why is (crowd) testing important?

 By definition, crowdsourced testing is accessing the power of crowds in testing software.
 If the crowdtesting platform is an established one, you would have access to thousands of testers within several clicks.

 Learn more about the advantages of crowdsourced testing over in-house testing.

 Crowdtesting is only possible due to connectivity and the mighty Internet.
 As it happens with crowdsourcing in any industry, the crowd is spread all around the world.

 People with different backgrounds and expertise can be a great source of fresh and real user perspective.
 This way, you can easily avoid the biased opinions in-house testers and developers usually have.
 These diverse groups of people can point out things that you and your team probably would have never even thought of.

 Another kind of diversity crowdtesting brings is geographical diversity.
 This can be beneficial due to several reasons.

 First, the Internet and its speed are not spread out equally.
 Users in some parts of the world might not enjoy your application with fancy features that take a long time to load.
 For others, some protocols or implementation specifics might raise legal and regulatory restrictions.

 Crowds can help avoid these frustrations by pinpointing them before you launch your application to the wider world.

 Second - translation and content.
-If you are planning to launch your application in several continents and languages, you might not even know that the wording you are using is correct or not.
-Crowdtesting can give you access to native speakers, and tell you where exactly your message is not conveying what was intended.
+If you are planning to launch your application on several continents and languages, you might not even know that the wording you are using is correct or not.
+Crowdtesting can give you access to native speakers and tell you where exactly your message is not conveying what was intended.

-After much investigation, turns out a specific types of device, from a specific brand and of specific model has an issue that all other devices do not have.
+After much investigation, turns out a specific type of device, from a specific brand and of a specific model has an issue that all other devices do not have.